light french gray vs repose gray light french gray vs repose gray

 Never select either color based solely on photos or small paint chips.
 Sample both on multiple walls, as Light French Gray can appear too cool and shadowy in north-facing rooms, while Repose Gray might wash out in intense natural light.

-Consider your room’s orientation and natural light.
-South-facing rooms can neutralize Light French Gray’s coolness, diminishing its distinctive character.
+Consider the orientation and natural light of your room.
+South-facing rooms can neutralize the coolness of Light French Gray, diminishing its distinctive character.
 North-facing rooms may amplify Repose Gray’s cooler properties, potentially masking its intended warmth.

 Wrapping It Up